MicahBear/banki/strings.md

 -What it does: Retrieves the result of matching a string against a regular expression (regrex)

 -How it works: calls the match method of the arguiment with the string as the first parameter.
+Returns an array with contents that depend on the presence or absence of the global (g) flag

 -Time Complexity: why?: